 Serpo allegedly is the name of a planet that circles one of the two suns of the Zeta Reticulum Rhomboidalis constellation.

-Information that was leaked onto the Internet claims that the US Government made contact with its inhabitants after a crashed UFO with a surviving crew member was found.
+Between November 2005 and April 2011 information was leaked onto the Internet, claiming that the US Government made contact with its inhabitants after a crashed UFO with a surviving crew member was found.
 In 1965 twelve volunteers were exchanged as ambassadors.
 (A first attempt in 1964 had failed).
 They stayed on Serpo for thirteen years before eight of them returned to Earth.
 (Two died, and two preferred to remain).

 The inhabitants of Serpo are referred to as the Eben.
 It is not clear, however, whether this would be their name, or whether the expression is used in a generic way to refer to Extraterrestrial Biological ENtities.